sseefried/lambdalog/drafts/docker-build-scripts.markdown

 ## Filesystems are inherently stateful

 We typically interact with filesystems in a stateful way.
 We might add, delete or move a file.
 We might change a file's permissions or its access times.
 In isolation most actions can be undone. e.g. you can move a file back to its original location after having moved it somewhere else.
 What we don't typically do is take a snapshot and revert back to that state.
+This post will suggest that making more use of this feature can be a great boon to developing long running build scripts.

 ## Snapshots using union mounts

 Docker uses what is called a *union filesystem* called [AUFS](http://en.wikipedia.org/wiki/Aufs).
 A union filesystem implements what is known as a [union mount](http://en.wikipedia.org/wiki/Union_mount).
-As the name suggests this means that files and directories of separate file system are overlaid forming a single coherent file system.
+As the name suggests this means that files and directories of separate file systems are layered on top of each other forming a single coherent file system.
 This is done in a hierarchical manner.
 If a file appears in two filesystems the one further up the hierarchy will be the one presented.
 (The version of the file further down the hierarchy is there, unchanged.)

 Docker calls each filesystem in the union mount a [layer](https://docs.docker.com/terms/layer).
-The upshot of using this technology under the hood is that it implements snapshots as a side effect.
+The upshot of using this technology is that it implements snapshots as a side effect.
 Each snapshot is a simply a union mount of all the layers up to a certain point in the hierarchy.

 ## Snapshots for build scripts

 Snapshots make developing a long-running build script a dream.
-The general idea is to break up the script up into smaller scripts (which I like to call *scriptlets*) and ran each one individually, snapshotting the filesystem after each one is run.
+The general idea is to break up the script up into smaller scripts (which I like to call *scriptlets*) and run each one individually, snapshotting the filesystem after each one is run.
+(Docker does this automatically.)
 If you find that a scriptlet fails, one simply has to go back to the last snapshot (still in its pristine state!) and try again.
 Once you have completed your build script you have a very high assurance that the script works and can now be distributed to others.

 Constrast this with what would happen if you weren't using snapshots.
 Except for those among us with monk-like patience, no one is going to going to run their build script from scratch when it fails an hour and a half into building.
-Of course, we'll try out best to put the system back into the state it was in before we try to build the component that failed last time.
+Of course, we'll try our best to put the system back into the state it was in before we try to build the component that failed last time.
 We might delete a directory or run a <code>make clean</code>.
 But we might not have perfect understanding of the component we're trying to build.
 It might have a complicated <code>Makefile</code> that